 - 1. Kindergartens and nursery schools for four (4) and not more than twelve (12) children, when accessory to and located in the same structure with the single family residence occupied by the owner or operator.
-All kindergartens and nursery schools shall provide a fenced and screened play area, which shall contain not less than twenty-five (25) square feet per child. - 2.
-Kindergartens, nursery schools and child care centers for four (4) or more children, when accessory to a place of religious assembly, school or private club as permitted herein.
-A fenced and screened play area shall be provided, which shall contain not less than twenty-five (25) square feet per child.
+All kindergartens and nursery schools shall provide a fenced and screened play area, which shall contain not less than twenty-five (25) square feet per child. - Kindergartens, nursery schools and child care centers for four (4) or more children, when accessory to a place of religious assembly, school or private club as permitted herein.
+A fenced and screened play area shall be provided, which shall contain not less than twenty-five (25) square feet per child. - 3.
+Home-based businesses. - 4.
+Cemeteries, columbariums, and mausoleums. - 5.
+Outdoor commercial and non-commercial recreational facilities, such as golf courses; sportsmen's farms; riding stables and equine trails; fishing lakes and non-commercial swimming pool; tennis courts; campgrounds; and private clubs. - 6.
+Places of religious assembly. - 7.
+Schools for academic instruction. - 9.
+Mining of non-metallic minerals, but only when the proposal complies with the requirements of the Mining/Quarrying Ordinance (Code of Ordinances #252-91) and the conditions and requirements as set forth therein.
+The Board of Adjustment shall specifically consider and be able to find:

-Home-based businesses.

-4. Cemeteries, columbariums, and mausoleums.

-5. Outdoor commercial and non-commercial recreational facilities, such as golf courses; sportsmen's farms; riding stables and equine trails; fishing lakes and non-commercial swimming pool; tennis courts; campgrounds; and private clubs.

-Places of religious assembly.

-- Schools for academic instruction. - 9.
-Mining of non-metallic minerals, but only when the proposal complies with the requirements of the Mining/Quarrying Ordinance (Code of Ordinance #252-91) and the conditions and requirements as set forth therein.
-The Board of Adjustment shall specifically consider and be able to find: - a.
+- a.
 That the proposed use will not constitute a public nuisance by creating excessive noise, odor, traffic, dust, or damage to the environment or surrounding properties; - b.
 That a reasonable degree of reclamation and proper drainage control is feasible; and - c.
-That the owner and/or applicant has not had a permit revoked or bond or other security forfeited for failure to comply with any Federal, State or local laws, regulations or conditions, including land reclamation, pertaining to the proposed - 10.
-Family child care for seven (7) and not more than twelve (12) children, provided that the total number of children living or being cared for on the premises shall not exceed twelve (12).
-A fenced outdoor play area shall be provided, which shall contain not less than twenty-five (25) square feet per child.
+That the owner and/or applicant has not had a permit revoked or bond or other security forfeited for failure to comply with any Federal, State or local laws, regulations or conditions, including land reclamation, pertaining to the proposed use. - including land reclamation, pertaining to the proposed use.